pchemguy/SQLPage-Demo/Custom Builds of Rusqlite/Custom Builds of Rusqlite Applications on Windows with Cargo and MSVC Toolset.md

 {repo-root}> cargo build --example persons --features bundled-full
 ```

-I was able to build the "persons" example and run it successfully.
-I was also able to make and build other simple examples via the same commands.
+I could build the "persons" example and run it successfully.
+I could also make and build other simple examples via the same commands.
 These commands create a statically linked executable "persons.exe" in the "{repo root}\\target\\debug\\examples" directory using the copy of SQLite included with the library.

 Commands